terzaterza/minipilot/README.md

 If the build is successful, should have a `build/test/minipilot_test` executable.

 ## Porting Minipilot
 Minipilot is compiled as a CMake static libary, meaning it does not run on its own.
-Entry point of the library is the function `mp::mp_main` declared in [mp_main](include/minipilot/mp_main.hpp).
+Entry point of the library is the function `mp::main` declared in [main.hpp](include/mp/main.hpp).
 It takes in a single parameter, a struct of device drivers for all devices that the library might use.

 To use Minipilot on a specific platform, you would create a standard CMake project with an executable.
 Somewhere in the CMake file, you would add this project as a subdirectory:
 ```CMake